T1taniumF0rge-Industries-Inc/Software/.github/SUPPORT.md

    - **Environment:** Include details such as the operating system, browser (if applicable), and versions of relevant software.
 3. Provide screenshots or logs if applicable.

+If you want to fix a bug or an issue, please follow these steps:
+1. Check the [Pull Requests](https://github.com/GamerSoft24/Software/pulls) section to see if someone has already made a solution to the problem
+2. If not, create a pull requests will the following details or use the pull request template
+  - **Title:** A short and concise description of the problem and a fix, avoid over 50 words
+  - **Description:** The steps to reproduce the issue, what happens and your solution
+  - **Checklists:** Check off all of the boxes that match.
+3. Provide screenshots or logs if applicable

 ---

 ## 💡 Feature Requests